Brukna Manor

-Brukna Manor (Bruknas muižas pils, Brucken) is a manor house in Dāviņi parish, Bauska Municipality in the historical region of Zemgale, in Latvia.
+Brukna Manor (Bruknas muižas pils, Brucken) is a manor house in the Dāviņi parish of Bauska Municipality in the Semigallia region of Latvia.

 History

-By 1920 Korff noble family of German-Baltic aristocrats, was the builders and owners of the Brukna Manor.
-In Zemgale and Kurzeme they owned several manors, among them Skaistkalne Manor, which is located about 20 kilometers from Brukna.
-The Brukna Manor ensemble was built in the third quarter of the 18th century, but the present appearance of the manor is result of manor reconstruction in a neoclassical style, which was done in the second quarter of the 19th century.
+By 1920 the Korff noble family of German-Baltic aristocrats, was the builder and owner of the Brukna Manor.
+In Zemgale and Kurzeme, they owned several manors, among them Skaistkalne Manor, located about 20 kilometers from Brukna.
+The Brukna Manor ensemble was built in the third quarter of the 18th century, but the present appearance of the manor is the result of the manor's reconstruction in a neoclassical style, which was done in the second quarter of the 19th century.